 3. A consistent schedule

-Choosing an employee evaluation schedule is very important for the overall success of the performance management process and employee confidence in the company.
-Whether you hold reviews yearly, quarterly, or informally on a weekly basis, you should be as consistent with your schedule as possible.
+Choosing an employee evaluation schedule is immensely important for the overall success of the performance management process and employee confidence in the company.
+Whether you hold reviews yearly, quarterly, or informally on a weekly basis, you must be as consistent with your schedule as possible.
+Employee evaluations must be something your employees are expecting, and holding them routinely allows them to know it’s approaching.

 Consistency in employee evaluations will give your employees clear milestones to work toward and prioritize their tasks to achieve their goals.
 It will also ensure the desired level of transparency between employee and manager by guaranteeing honest conversions on a regular basis.